 Salad dressings and marinades can be also prepared in advance.

 Cook ahead.
-Make a big batch of something (like this classic meatloaf) and freeze it in portion sizes.
+Make a big batch of something (like this classic meatloaf) and freeze it in single-portion sizes.

 Trust me, it will make your exit out the door much smoother on Monday morning.